Mongolian wrestling: Starting the match

-Ordos, Alagshaa/Shalbur and Oirad wrestlers begin a match locked together, while the Ujumchin, Halh and Hulunbuir styles start a bout without physical contact.
+Ordos, Alagshaa/Shalbur and Oirat wrestlers begin a match locked together, while the Üzemchin, Khalkha and Hulunbuir styles start a bout without physical contact.

 Leg contact

-The Ujumchin and Hulunbuir styles permit no moves between the legs and hands, whereas the Halh variant not only allows but requires grabbing the opponent's legs.
+The Üzemchin and Hulunbuir styles permit no moves between the legs and hands, whereas the Khalkha variant not only allows but requires grabbing the opponent's legs.

 Kicking

 A Hulunbuir wrestler may kick his opponent directly in the legs but that technique is not sanctioned by the other styles and is banned in the official code.